arya820/my-storegg-bwa/README.md

 # my-storegg-bwa

-my-storegg-bwa is a CRUD and API for Gaming Voucher Web Application. my-storegg-bwa can create/read/update/delete gaming voucher with top-up item and have RESTful API for Gaming voucher Web Application using ReactJs / NextJs (Coming Soon).
+my-storegg-bwa is a CRUD and API for Gaming Voucher Web Server. my-storegg-bwa can create/read/update/delete gaming voucher with top-up item and have API for [Gaming voucher Web Application](https://storegg-bwa-aryaddias.vercel.app/) using ReactJs / NextJs.

-This project is from buildwithangga.com course
+This project is from [buildwithangga.com](https://buildwithangga.com/) course

 ## Technologies